freelawproject/hr/handbook/handbook.md

 4. Keep all your systems updated at all times.
 Always apply security updates as quickly as possible.

 5. Use a strong password on your laptop and encrypt your disk.

+6. When sharing passwords with another team member, use a shared BitWarden collection.

 ### Physical Security